azmozaffari/StableDiffusion/README.md

 Given the sample scene image and prompting with just the brand item name like Apple watch or DARA doll, I am capable of creating new images with the theme of the given scene image.

 Some samples are provided below.
-In the left row, the sample ad scene images are given. the generated image is demonstrated in the right column.
+In the left colomn, the sample ad scene images are given. the generated image is demonstrated in the right column.

 <img src="./steps/in1.jpg" width="350" height="350"> <img src="./steps/out1.jpg" width="350" height="350">